Karma Karnak, Luxor, Egypt - Karma Club

 Abu Simbel Temple

-This site, Abu Simbel Temples, south of Aswan along Lake Nasser’s shore is the most famous in all of Egypt after the Giza Pyramids.
-Built by the greatest of the pharaohs, Ramesses II, which made it also known as the Temple of Ramses II or Ramesses II, these huge rockcut temples marked the southern boundary of the Egyptian Empire with Nubia at the peak of its power during the New Kingdom.
+This site, Abu Simbel Temples, south of Aswan along Lake Nasser’s shore, is the most famous in all of Egypt after the Giza Pyramids.
+Built by the greatest of the pharaohs, Ramesses II, who also made it known as the Temple of Ramses II or Ramesses II, these huge rockcut temples marked the southern boundary of the Egyptian Empire with Nubia at the peak of its power during the New Kingdom.
 They were meant to convey the power of Egypt’s rulers to anyone who laid eyes upon them.
 The four statues guarding the doorway to the larger of these temples are the largest sculptures that survive from the ancient Pharaonic era.

-THE PRICE US$125 PER PERSON
+THE PRICE IS US$110 PER PERSON

 Nubian Village

-This beautiful port is where we take the motorboat to go the Nubian village for sunset.
+This beautiful port is where we take the motorboat to go to the Nubian village for sunset.
 After arrival in the Nubian village, we go inside a Nubian house to learn about Nubian culture and traditions.
 We encourage you to interact with the locals as they love to hear about other cultures.

-THE PRICE US$35 PER PERSON
+THE PRICE IS US$35 PER PERSON

 Sound And Light Show Karnak Temple